 The project À L'École de la Vue is a government prevention program for eye health that aims to detect vision problems early, to ensure that children have the best chance for success when they start school.

-On February 8, 2019, the Minister of Education and Higher Education, Mr. Jean-François Roberge, announced a significant investment for the À L'École de la Vue project.
+On February 8, 2019, the Minister of Education, Mr. Jean-François Roberge, announced a significant investment for the À L'École de la Vue project.